 2° The responsibility for the counselling of the Master's dissertation course unit rests with one or several dissertation supervisors.
-At least one supervisor belongs to one of the following categories and is administratively responsible:
+Only one of the supervisors is administratively responsible and belongs to one of the following categories and is administratively responsible:

-professorial staff members

-- post-doctoral assistants - research staff in the grade of post-doctoral researcher - visiting professors - lecturers appointed on the basis of a co-operation agreement made with another university (college) as stipulated in articles 79 and 80 of the university decree of 12 June 1991 and article 95\$2 of the decree pertaining to the restructuring of Flemish higher education.

-3° Departures from the categories mentioned in 2° are possible for lecturers-in-charge and co-lecturers within integrating academic university college programmes who were already appointed before 1 February 2013 as lecturer-in-charge or co-lecturer (within the study programme concerned) and who belong to the integration staff.

-4° Departures from the categories mentioned in 2° are possible for experts affiliated with the Ghent University Hospital, with the approval of the faculty.

-5° The Master's dissertation can be drawn up and/or defended in a language other than the language of instruction.
-For this, students need the permission of the faculty after the recommendation of the supervisor, except when the Master's dissertation has a different language as its subject.
+- professorial staff members - post-doctoral assistants - research staff in the grade of post-doctoral researcher - visiting professors - lecturers appointed on the basis of a co-operation agreement made with another university (college) as stipulated in articles V.223 and V226 Higher Education Code (Codex hoger onderwijs). - 3° Departures from the categories mentioned in 2° are possible for lecturers-in-charge and co-lecturers within integrating academic university college programmes who were already appointed before 1 February 2013 as lecturer-in-charge or co-lecturer (within the study programme concerned) and who belong to the integration staff. - 4° Departures from the categories mentioned in 2° are possible for experts affiliated with the Ghent University Hospital, with the approval of the faculty. - 5° At the student's request the Master's dissertation can be drawn up and/or defended in a language other than the language of instruction.
+For this, students need the permission of the faculty after the recommendation of the supervisor, except when the Master's dissertation has this different language as its subject.
 Only when the Master's dissertation of a Dutch language study programme is written in a language other than Dutch, students are required to provide a summary in Dutch.